Entanglement in the Dicke subspace: Entanglement and PPT property

 \begin{theorem}[{{\cite[Theorem 1]{ichikawa2008exchange}}}] Let $X \in \operatorname{Herm}[\vee^n \mathbb{C}^d]$.
 Then, the state has entanglement depth $1$ or $n$.
 Particularly, if it has entanglement depth $1$, there exist $\{\ket{v_k}\}^K_{k=1}$ such that,

 \end{theorem} We denote all separable bosonic states (entanglement depth = 1) as which forms a proper convex cone.
-We define the set of bosonic entanglement witnesses as the conic dual of the separable cone
+We define the set of bosonic entanglement witnesses as the dual cone of the separable cone

 From the form of the extremal rays of the cone $\mathsf{Sep}^{(n)}_d$, we obtain the following characterization of entanglement witnesses in the DS subspace.

 \begin{proposition} Let $O \in \operatorname{Herm}[\vee^n \mathbb{C}^d].$ Then, $O \in \mathsf{EW}^{(n)}_d$ if and only if \end{proposition}